oopsmonk/documentation/.github/templates/tutorial.md

 ```
 :::success: Congratulations :tada:
-You sucessfully sent your first transaction and you were able to use a Tangle explorer to find it on the Tangle.
+You sucessfully sent your first transaction and you were able to use a Tangle explorer to find it in the Tangle.
 :::
 ```